 3. Ants invaded box - Bluebirds will not nest in an ant-infested box.
 Apply some ant killer near the bottom of the pole to prevent them from climbing it.

 4. Wasps in box - Always be careful when doing nesting box checks.
 Watch the box for several minutes to see if any wasps fly in or out.
 Then, open it carefully and stand back if you're suspicious of wasps being inside.
 Wasps usually build their nests on the underside of the roof, but sometimes will build it on the box floor underside.
 Remove the nest when it's cold outside and the wasps are less active or spray it with wasp killer.
 If you do the latter, you'll need to thoroughly clean out the box with bleach solution and let dry before putting it back up.
-A trick to prevent this is to smear ivory soap on the roof underside in the spring so the wasps can't attach their nests to it.
+A trick to prevent this is to smear bar soap on the roof underside in the spring so the wasps can't attach their nests to it.

 5. Box Damage - wood that becomes rotted or warped, or has holes from woodpeckers or knots falling out can make a house draftier and wetter.
 This is bad for the birds nesting in it obviously.
 If there is no bird nest in it, take the box down and repair it.
 Otherwise, gaps can sometimes be plugged temporarily with small strips of cloth.

 6. Sparrow Nesting - you need to prevent house sparrows from successfully nesting in your boxes.
 If you find a sparrow nest, remove it including any eggs or young that may be there too.
 See our Problem Solving Page for details on how to control house sparrows.